microwavedram/konekt/README.md

 external IDE support for computercraft via a folder on a players machine that autosyncs via a websocket to ingame filesystems.
 You do not even need serverside access

+**see /modules/ for some useful stuff i created in my short adventure into computercraft**

 # Features
 - Machine independant folders
 - Nested Directory Support